spacemeshos/protocol/consensus/01-overview.md

 The Hare protocol is run once per layer.
 Its purpose is to allow each node to quickly determine the set of blocks in the layer to be voted for by _all honest miners._

-In contrast to the Tortoise protocol, the Hare protocol can achieve consensus rapidly on the network’s shared view of the current data set, i.e., on which recently-proposed blocks should be considered contextually valid and become candidates for finalization by the Tortoise.
+In contrast to the Tortoise protocol, the Hare protocol can achieve consensus rapidly on the network’s shared view of the current data set, i.e., on which recently-proposed blocks should be considered valid and become candidates for finalization by the Tortoise.
 It does not rely on votes included in blocks, as the Tortoise does.
 In this way, the Hare protocol is used to bootstrap the consensus of the slower, eventual Tortoise mechanism by allowing nodes to rapidly decide which existing blocks they should vote for as they produce new blocks.
-It’s a BFT-compatible algorithm that involves participation by a randomly-selected subset of the current set of valid block producers, and achieves consensus in four rounds.
+It’s a BFT-compatible algorithm that involves participation by a randomly-selected subset of the current set of eligible block producers, and achieves consensus in four rounds.

 Each node internally runs the Hare protocol at the end of each layer.
 It passes in all of the blocks it received in time, randomly draws a role, and then participates by following the protocol.
 At the end of four rounds, the Hare outputs a set of blocks that should tentatively (i.e., until the Tortoise confirms them) be considered canonical for the layer in question.